judeter/AFO/README.md

 ### Initial interface and dummy optimizer.

-	- Outline the **minimal** set of attributes and methods necessary for an optimizer interface and dummy optimizer.
+	- Outline the MINIMAL set of attributes and methods necessary for an optimizer interface and dummy optimizer.
 The purpose is not to develop a grand over arching interface for all conceivable optimization routines.
 Instead the goal is to identify the minimal attributes to define a dummy optimizer and split those attributes into two categories, attributes general to all optimizes and